BDC Hamburger Icon

 Warehouses should focus the most attention on these vital KPIs.

-Inventory accuracy is a crucial KPI for warehouses, because if your inventory tracking is incorrect, your costs will skyrocket and your customer satisfaction levels will plummet.
-If you are relying on Excel or manual processes, your inventory accuracy will be far too low, and there’s a good chance you’ll end up reordering or manufacturing parts you already have.
-The costs of carrying excess inventory — or of angering customers when you don’t actually have inventory you say is in stock — will hurt not just your bottom line but also your reputation.
+Inventory accuracy is a crucial KPI for warehouses, as it ensures stock levels can meet demand without overstocking, explained Christina Dube, director of marketing at Kardex.
+If your inventory tracking is incorrect, your costs will skyrocket and your customer satisfaction levels will plummet.
+If you are relying on Excel or manual processes, your inventory accuracy will be far too low and there’s a good chance you’ll end up reordering or manufacturing parts you already have.
+The costs of carrying excess inventory — or of angering customers when you don’t have inventory you say is in stock — will hurt not just your bottom line but also your reputation.

 One solution for inaccurate inventory is to choose a system that uses barcodes to track inventory.
 Some warehouses find that barcoding systems integrate with their current computerized maintenance management systems (CMMS).
 These systems improve inventory control by providing a framework for managing inventory, supplies and other warehouse materials.